List of Taboos in Kisii Community

 The people of Kisii ethnicity esteem their elders with a characteristic allegiance to their wishes.

-That is perhaps why Kisii ancestors are still venerated, without question on their last wishes and directions.
+That is perhaps why Gusii’s heroes are still celebrated to this day without question on their last wishes and directions.

-According to this taboo, young people were not allowed to sit, laugh, or even display romantic affections in the presence of an elderly person; all for the sake of respect.
+According to this taboo, young people were not allowed to sit, laugh, or even display romantic affection in the presence of elderly people.

 Ancient Kisii people valued childbearing and maintained great significance on the gift of a womb.

-One of the most striking belief on pregnant women is that their graves were open until after a safe delivery.
+One of the most striking beliefs about pregnant women is that their graves were open until after a safe delivery.

 As a result, an expectant couple was excluded from participating in funeral arrangements for the dead.